-Arch Biopartners has begun planning the pre-clinical work required to take the ACT BTIC targeting technology to a proof of concept imaging trial.
+Arch Biopartners has begun planning the pre-clinical work required to take the ACT BTIC targeting technology to a Phase I imaging trial.
 Various specialist teams in the private sector have been identified for engagement at the appropriate time to assist in the planning and execution of the clinical trial.

-Arch believes positive clinical trial imaging results form the basis for adapting the targeting system as a new brain cancer diagnostic and drug treatment platform.
-This technology is the lead commercial opportunity in the Arch Biopartners portfolio and is the current focus of Company management for development and funding efforts
+Arch believes positive Phase I imaging results form the basis for adapting the targeting system as a new brain cancer diagnostic and drug treatment platform.
+This technology is the lead commercial opportunity in the Arch Biopartners portfolio and is the current focus of management for development and funding efforts.